UncleChair/GoFrameBootcamp/content/web-server/crud/create.md

 }
 ```

-Seem the logic is completed right?
+Seems the logic is completed right?
 But actually, some error handling is missing.
 The `Save` method would return an error if the operation has some problems.
 So let's add some extra info when this happened.

 {{< tabs items="dao,g.DB" >}}
 {{< tab >}}